SWeav02/baderkit/docs/usage.md

 !!!
 Warning
-    Currently the viewport is made by exporting the pyvista Plotter object to html.
+    Currently the viewport is made by exporting the pyvista Plotter object to html each time an update is made.
 Changes made by interacting with the view port directly (e.g. rotation, zoom) will not show up in exported images, and the image may flash when the apply button is clicked.